 - New cancers

-Your doctor can explain your risk of complications from a bone marrow transplant.
+Your health care provider can explain your risk of complications from a bone marrow transplant.
 Together you can weigh the risks and benefits to decide whether a bone marrow transplant is right for you.

 Graft-versus-host disease: A potential risk when stem cells come from donors